2hwhcat/Jinxify/README.md

 ### If Syntaxes
 Let me explain how use it.

-Instead using `if True:` We gonna use this one
+Instead of using `if True:` you use this

 ```bash
 // Example: